chenxun0618/NEU-Registrar/README.md

-# NEU-Registrar
+# Semester Course Offerings—Office of the Registrar

-1. What is the problem the client is addressing?
+## The Problem

 The Office of the Registrar is responsible for all matters related to Northeastern scheduling.
 This project seeks to alleviate the amount of manual data entry undertaken by the Registrar each semester when trying to establish course offerings for each department.